BioMedLab-HM/biomed-iot/README.md

 Parameters that can be safely changed during operation (changes take effect after restarting the Gunicorn server with sudo systemctl restart gunicorn):

 - **All parameters under [mail]**: Sets the login credentials for the SMTP email access used for email validation and password reset.
-Includes EMAIL_VERIFICATION: "true" or "false" ("true" triggers email verification emails to be sent; requires SMTP email credentials).
+Includes EMAIL_VERIFICATION: 'true' or 'false' ('true' triggers email verification emails to be sent; requires SMTP email credentials).
-- **INOUT_TOPIC_ENABLED**: ("true" shows a checkbox on the "Device List" page.
+- **INOUT_TOPIC_ENABLED**: ('true' shows a checkbox on the 'Device List' page.
 If checked when creating MQTT credentials, it allows publishing and subscribing to subtopics under inout/<USER_TOPIC_ID>/ (useful for connecting, e.g., Shelly&reg; plugs directly to the platform)).
-- **DJANGO_DEBUG**: "true" or "false" ("true" displays Python error messages in the browser → not intended for production systems).
+- **DJANGO_DEBUG**: 'true' or 'false' ('true' displays Python error messages in the browser → not intended for production systems).
 - **TIME_ZONE**: Warning: Changing during operation has not yet been tested.
 Sets the time zone.
 Relevant for CSV data export.
-- **REGISTRATION_ENABLED**: "false" hides the user registration page → protection against spam sign-ups.
+- **REGISTRATION_ENABLED**: 'false' hides the user registration page → protection against spam sign-ups.

 *If you must edit this file for some reason, use sudo.
 Do not change any value in this file except you know exactly what you are doing.*